mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 -   The "&" character at the end of a command line says to execute the command in the background, and give the user prompt for the next command immediately.
--   The "\\" character at the end of a command line says that the command continues on the next line.
-Although the examples given in this manual are generally quite short, there are cases where commands span five or six lines in script files.\
+-   The "" character at the end of a command line says that the command continues on the next line.
+Although the examples given in this manual are generally quite short, there are cases where commands span five or six lines in script files.
--   In \'*some text with spaces* \' and "*more text with spaces*", the single and double quotes indicate that the text inside is one argument, including the trailing space in the first example.
+-   In '*some text with spaces* ' and "*more text with spaces*", the single and double quotes indicate that the text inside is one argument, including the trailing space in the first example.
 Without them, the shell would interpret each word as a separate argument and discard whitespace.
--   Backticks "\`\`" mark commands to be executed.
+-   Backticks "``" mark commands to be executed.
 The result is substituted for the command.
 -   A number of commands have an option, usually written `-r` or `-R`, for applying the command to every file in every subdirectory of the location where the command starts its work.
-Since these options can be and are used for other functions, you should check the documentation on any command where you want to use this capability.\
+Since these options can be and are used for other functions, you should check the documentation on any command where you want to use this capability.

-A change that many people make is to put this command in their their startup file, *.bashrc* or *.profile*.\
+A change that many people make is to put this command in their their startup file, *.bashrc* or *.profile*.

     $ PATH=$PATH:.